-Figure 16 below shows the midpoint 3D CAD model of the clean room final design.
+In figure 16 below is the 3D CAD model of the clean room for the final design.
 This design shows a clear image of the shear pins used to hold the legs of the clean room at different heights.
 It also shows the position of the fans located at the top being held together by their individual frame for maximum strength.

 The wheels are also important to note since they will be used for ease of mobility when transporting from one location to the next.